babangaigole/Hands-On-Tasks/DevOps+SRE Challenge Series/14_Docker-Compose/README.md

 ![yelb_ui](https://github.com/user-attachments/assets/d34453b7-21d8-4638-96a2-7437b7b93a4d)

-### 5. Bonus task
+### 5. Bonus task - Customize service health checks in the compose file

-Customize service health checks in the compose file
+The healthcheck section in the docker-compose file configures the application to report the health status at regular intervals.

 ```
   redis-server: